 BenRiach was forced to close in 1900 and remained silent for 65 long years.
 Only it’s proximity to sister distillery Longmorn saved it from complete demolition with its malting floor still in regular use.
 Then, in 1965, a new whisky boom saw new distilleries being built and old ones re-opened… Production resumed at BenRiach and has carried on uninterrupted ever since.
 Today the distillery is independently owned by the BenRiach Distillery Company who have recently expanded by purchasing both the GlenDronach and Glengassaugh distilleries in 2008 and 2013 respectively.

-The whisky produced here is in many ways typical of it’s region although they have also defied tradition by experimenting with peated whisky – unusual in Speyside.
+The whisky produced at BenRiach is in many ways typical of it’s region though they have also defied tradition by experimenting with peated malt.
 Their 12 year old Sherry Wood is bottled at 46% ABV and usually retails at around £35 – £40.

-Value: 9.5 / 10.
-46%, Natural Colour, Non Chill Filtered, beautiful… and all for £35??
+Value: Natural Colour, Non Chill Filtered, delicious … and all for £35??
 Yes please!

-Total: 45.5 / 50.
-There’s no other way to put it, an excellent whisky at a great price.
+There’s no other way to put it, this is an excellent dram at an excellent price.